heysunil/docs/content/version/cumulus-linux-31/Layer-1-and-Layer-2-Features/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode-for-Large-scale-Layer-2-Environments.md

     bridge 101

-## <span id="src-5122017_VLAN-awareBridgeModeforLarge-scaleLayer2Environments-svi" class="confluence-anchor-link"></span>VLAN Layer 3 Addressing - Switch Virtual Interfaces and other VLAN Attributes </span>
+## VLAN Layer 3 Addressing - Switch Virtual Interfaces and other VLAN Attributes

 When configuring the VLAN attributes for the bridge, put the attributes in a separate stanza for each VLAN interface: \<bridge\>.\<vlanid\>.
 If